 Hitachi Zosen Inova (HZI) is a global leader in energy from waste (EfW), acting as an engineering, procurement and construction (EPC) contractor delivering complete turnkey plants and system solutions for energy recovery from waste.
-In the past several years Hitachi Zosen Inova is a part of Save the Planet event in Sofia.
+The company is an exhibitor at Save the Planet.
 All interested specialists could schedule a meeting and visit HZI stand in April 16-18, 2019.

 We present at your attention a short interview with Mr. Rolf Hunt, Sales Manager, HZI

 Dear Mr. Hunt, how the municipalities in Bulgaria and the region could use the waste as resource and how HZI technologies could help them to improve the process?

 Waste is a resource that is well suited for Combined Heat and Power production and will contribute in any municipality to improve the environmental impact of the waste both locally and globally through reduced green-house gas emissions.
 By applying a solid, robust and well proven technology as provided by Hitachi Zosen Inova, the residual waste which is not suitable for recycling or recovery can be transformed in to cost effective, sustainable and clean electric power and heat to the benefit of the inhabitants.
 Green sorted waste fractions can also efficiently be transformed to high grade bio gas in the Kompogas continuous dry AD plant.
 This gas can be upgraded to a quality suitable for the use in the transport sector and will further contribute to reduce the negative impact on the climate from this sector.
 At the same time the Kompogas technology will produce a high grade compost that can safely be applied for agricultural use.